 Deaths of the Champions

 To many of the time, Stecher never defeated Gotch therefore, his claim as champion was questioned.
-In one sparring session, Stecher dominated Gotch, but this was not an official bout, and many wanted to see how Stecher would do against the champion in an official match.
-Stecher was looking to establish himself as the legitimate champion, and he needed to be tested.
+In one sparring session, Stecher dominated Gotch, but this was not an official bout.
+People wanted to see how Stecher would do against the champion in an official match.
+Stecher established himself as the legitimate champion, and even found a rival.
 Enter Ed “the Strangler” Lewis, the name we now know as the father of modern professional wrestling.
 In late 1915 Lewis challenged Stecher for the world title, and the two young men, Lewis at 24 and Stecher at 22, wrestled for over two hours.
 The match only ended after Lewis fell out of the ring and was knocked out by hitting his head on a chair.

 From 1913 to 1916, Gotch still toured the country with a circus.
 Offering anyone $250 to last just 15 minutes with him, Gotch was still grabbing the nation’s attention as an active wrestler.
 For the record, he never had to pay anyone $250.
 With Gotch still an active competitor, many did not see Stecher as the true champion.
 Eventually the two agreed to a real match, not the sparring session that they had.
 Gotch was close to 40 years old, and years of wrestling had worn down his body.

-It was during training that Gotch suffered from kidney failure, which caused the match to be cancelled.
+During training, Gotch suffered from kidney failure, causing the match to be cancelled.
 It turned out that Gotch had been experiencing many health problems for a few years following his retirement.
 The much desired match of Gotch and Stecher would not happen.
 Instead Frank Gotch passed away on December 16, 1917 at the young age of 39.
 Sadly, Gotch would not be the only champion to pass away in that era, without losing the title.

-Alex Aberg was seen as the Greco-Roman world champion.
+Alex Aberg was the Greco-Roman world champion.
 This title was huge in Europe, though not as important as the Catch-as-Catch-Can style that dominated the United States.
-So in 1915, Aberg came to the United States to defend his title and he might have expected an easy tour of defeating American wrestlers who could not keep up with the best Greco-Roman wrestler in the world.
+So in 1915, Aberg came to the United States to defend his title and have an easy tour of defeating American wrestlers.
 Well things did not go well for Aberg, as he wrestled to draws with Charlie Cutler, Ed Lewis twice and the mysterious Masked Marvel.

-The Masked Marvel was Mort Henderson, who wore a mask because he thought Aberg would not wrestle him if he knew his true identity.
-It was straight out of a modern storyline, think of the Midnight Ryder, the Giant Machine, Spider Lady, Mr. America, Juan Cena; Henderson became the first masked wrestler in recorded history in 1915.
+The Masked Marvel was Mort Henderson, who wore a mask because he thought Aberg would not wrestle him.
+It was straight out of a modern storyline, think of the Midnight Ryder, the Giant Machine, Mr. America, Juan Cena; Henderson became the first masked wrestler in recorded history in 1915.
 Aberg may have had a hard time beating these challengers, but he never lost to them either.
 So after a one year tour of the United States from 1915 to 1916, Aberg went back home to Russia.

 The World War I Era

-Stecher would lose the title to Earl Caddock and this would cause the first real break from who is the linear champion.
+Stecher would lose the title to Earl Caddock, which cause the first real break from who is the linear champion.
 Caddock became the first person to ever pin Stecher in a match.
 “Man of a Thousand Holds,” Caddock would live up to his nickname.
 He trained with Frank Gotch and Gotch’s trainer, Martin ‘Farmer’ Burns.
 During Caddock’s reign other promoters would take liberties billing their own “world” champion, causing a disputed.
 The first time this happened was shortly after Caddock won the title in 1917 when another promoter refused to recognize Caddock as champion during a tournament.

-The winner of the tournament was Wladek Zbyszko, who of course challenged Aberg for the Greco-Roman world title on many occasion.
+The winner of the tournament was Wladek Zbyszko, who challenged Aberg for the Greco-Roman world title on many occasion.
 This caused the public to want a Caddock/Zbyszko match.
 In the summer of 1917, the public would get this match, as Caddock easily defeated the over matched Zbyszko.
 But shortly after that match, Caddock would take a year off of wrestling to serve the United States in World War 1.
-This caused a void in the wrestling that’d have to be filled.
+This void in the wrestling was hard to fill.